Territorial evolution of Russia: Table of changes

-The Russian SFSR and the Soviet Union
+Russian SFSR and Soviet Union

 After the October Revolution of November 1917, Poland and Finland became independent from Russia and remained so thereafter.
-The Russian empire ceased to exist, and the Russian SFSR, 1917–1991, was established on much of its territory.
+The Russian Empire ceased to exist, and the Russian SFSR, 1917–1991, was established on much of its territory.
 Its area of effective direct control varied greatly during the Russian Civil War of 1917 to 1922.
-Eventually the revolutionary Bolshevik government regained control of most of the former Eurasian lands of the Russian Empire, and in 1922 joined the RSFSR to Belarus, Transcaucasia, and Ukraine as the four constituent republics of a new state, the Union of Soviet Socialist Republics (or Soviet Union, USSR), which lasted until December 1991.
+Eventually the revolutionary Bolshevik government regained control of most of the former Eurasian lands of the Russian Empire, and in 1922 joined the Russian SFSR to Belarus, Transcaucasia, and Ukraine as the four constituent republics of a new state, the Union of Soviet Socialist Republics (USSR), which lasted until December 1991.

 Territories of the former Russian Empire that permanently or temporarily became independent: